hoothin/PagetualGuide/docs/rules/nextLinkByUrl.md

 # nextLinkByUrl
->If there is no next element, you can use this to generate a href from current url, [0] means RegExp string, [1] means replace string, [2] means selector or xpath of the element which must include, [3] means selector or xpath of the element which must not include, you can use {} to eval simple code like + - * /.
+>If there is no next element, you can generate a href from the current URL.
+[0] is the RegExp string, [1] is the replace string, [2] is a selector/XPath that must exist, [3] is a selector/XPath that must NOT exist.
+You can use {} for simple math (+ - * /).

-Example1:
+Example 1:
 --
 ```json
 "nextLinkByUrl": [